MARIS: Marine Open-Vocabulary Instance Segmentation with Geometric Enhancement and Semantic Alignment: MARIS Benchmark

 \subsection{Dataset Split and Experimental Settings}

 The MARIS dataset contains 5,712 training images and 10,439 validation images.
 While the initial category ratio was designed as 1:2, the presence of multiple instances per image resulted in 84 training categories and 115 validation categories, with 41 overlapping between them.
-Consequently, shown in \cref{fig:fig_dataset}(b), the training set contains 43 exclusive classes, and the testing set contains 74 exclusive classes.
+Consequently, shown in \cref{fig:fig_dataset}(b), the training set contains 43 exclusive classes, and the testing set contains 74 exclusive classes, more details are in the Appendix E-F.